hrkrn95/Dev-ops-Website/README.md

 Pipeline Script from SCM pointing to your GitHub repo.

-Add a Jenkinsfile in your repo (at project root):
+Add a Jenkinsfile at your repo root:

 groovy
 Copy